Klaus Breyer

 Dear Samsung Internet: Please Fix Your Forced Dark Mode!
+(Update!)

 TL;DR: Samsung Internet’s dark mode ignores CSS for prefers-color-scheme: dark, instead renders light theme CSS and applies a proprietary transformation algorithm to simulate dark mode.
 This leads to unintended visual outcomes on websites, disrupting carefully designed user interfaces.